KenKundert/nestedtext/doc/file_format.rst

     The first is a *dictionary item with inline key*.
 In this case the line starts with a key followed by a dictionary tag: a colon followed by either an ASCII space (``:␣``) or a newline.
 The dictionary item consists of the key, the tag, and the trailing value.
-Any Unicode white-space between the key and the tag is ignored.
+Any ASCII spaces between the key and the tag is ignored.

     The inline key precedes the tag.
 It must be a non-empty string and must not: